A Lesson to Learn: Gerdau S.A. (GGB)

 Gerdau S.A.
-(NYSE:GGB) went up by 1.02% from its latest closing price compared to the recent 1-year high of $6.86.
-The company’s stock price has collected 12.70% of gains in the last five trading sessions.
+(NYSE:GGB) went down by -2.08% from its latest closing price compared to the recent 1-year high of $7.27.
+The company’s stock price has collected -4.91% of loss in the last five trading sessions.
 Press Release reported on 05/05/21 that Gerdau S.A. – Consolidated Information

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.